Human factors in diving equipment design: Diving chambers

 Design and construction of pressure vessels for human occupancy are regulated by law, safety standards, and codes of practice.
-These specify safety and ergonomic requirements, Lock opening sizes, internal dimensions, valve types and arrangement, safety interlocks, pressure gauge types and arrangements, gas inlet silencers, outlet safety covers, seating, illumination, breathing gas supply and monitoring, climate control and communications systems are covered, as well as structural strength, permitted materials, over-pressure relief, testing, fire suppression and periodical inspection.
+These specify safety and ergonomic requirements, airlock opening sizes, internal dimensions, valve types and arrangement, safety interlocks, pressure gauge types and arrangements, gas inlet silencers, outlet safety covers, seating, illumination, breathing gas supply and monitoring, climate control and communications systems.
+Other requirements are also specified for structural strength, permitted materials, over-pressure relief, testing, fire suppression and periodical inspection.

-Closed bell design must allow for access by divers wearing bulky diving suits and bailout sets appropriate for the depth.
-The amount of gas in the bailout set is calculated for a return rate of 10 metres per minute from the reach of the excursion umbilical, At greater depths this may require twin sets of high pressure cylinders.
+A closed bell design must allow access by divers wearing bulky diving suits and bailout sets appropriate for the depth.
+The amount of gas in the bailout set is calculated for a return rate of 10 metres per minute from the reach of the excursion umbilical.
+At greater depths, this may require twin sets of high pressure cylinders.
 It must also be possible for the bellman to hoist an unconscious diver through the lock.
 A flood-up valve may be provided to allow partial flooding of the bell, so that an unresponsive diver is partially supported by buoyancy while being maneuvered through the opening.
 Once suspended inside the bell, the water can be blown back down by adding gas.
 The internal volume must include enough space for divers and equipment including racks for the excursion umbilicals and the bell gas panel.
 On-board gas cylinders, emergency power packs, tools and hydraulic power supply lines do not have to be stored inside.
 Access while underwater is through a lock at the bottom, so that the internal gas pressure can keep the water out.
-This lock can be used for transfer to the saturation habitat, or a side lock can be provided, which does not need to allow passage with harness and bailout cylinders as these are not carried into the habitat area and are serviced at atmospheric pressure.
+This lock can be used for transfer to the saturation habitat, or a side lock can be provided.
+The side lock does not need to allow passage with harness and bailout cylinders as these are not carried into the habitat area and are serviced at atmospheric pressure.